 Blaise Hofmann (Switzerland 1978) is the author of a dozen novels and travel stories.
 In 2008, he received the Nicolas-Bouvier Prize at the Étonnants voyageurs festival in Saint-Malo for "Estive".
 A columnist for various French-language Swiss newspapers, he also regularly writes plays and children's books and produces his own wine.

-- Almost 10 000 copies sold six months after the book release - A beautiful tribute to the oldest job in the world
+12 000 copies sold since March 2023

+• A beautiful tribute to the oldest job in the world